 |Review score||4.5 out of 5 stars||4.5 out of 5 stars|

-The iPhone 11 Pro Max features Apple’s latest and greatest mobile processor — the A13 Bionic.
-The Galaxy Note 10 Plus, on the other hand, offers Qualcomm’s latest chip, the Snapdragon 855.
+The iPhone 11 Pro Max features Apple’s A13 Bionic processor, which is still a powerful chip despite now being over a year old.
+The Galaxy Note 10 Plus, on the other hand, offers Qualcomm’s Snapdragon 855.
 Traditionally, Apple chips have simply been better performers than Qualcomm chips — and that seems to be the case here.
-Despite the fact that the iPhone offers only 4GB of RAM — one third the huge 12GB featured in the Note 10 Plus.
+Despite the fact that the iPhone offers only 4GB of RAM — one-third the huge 12GB featured in the Note 10 Plus.
 Benchmarks aren’t everything, but the iPhone 11 Pro Max has reached an AnTuTu score of an impressive 462,098.
 The Galaxy Note 10 Plus, on the other hand, sits in at 358,464 — which is still very good, but not quite on the same level as the iPhone.

 The battery life on the iPhone 11 Pro Max is impressive too.
-We don’t know what the capacity is, but according to Apple, the device will get you a massive 20 hours of video playback.
-The Galaxy Note 10 Plus battery boasts a huge 4,300mAh capacity and it lasted 12 hours and 30 minutes in our video streaming test.
+Weighing in at 3,969mAh, the device’s battery will get you a massive 20 hours of video playback.
+The Galaxy Note 10 Plus battery boasts an even larger 4,300mAh capacity, while it lasted 12 hours and 30 minutes in our video streaming test.
 The Galaxy Note 10 Plus also offers 45W fast charging and wireless charging.
 The iPhone comes with an 18W charger and also supports wireless charging.

 The Galaxy Note 10 Plus may support faster charging, but the iPhone’s performance is simply better.